alanmackenzie/guide-to-enterprise-drupal/README.md

 ### Teach everybody Drupal

+* High bandwidth conversations.
+* Sometimes a speedy "Drupal solution" is worth much more than a tardy completely custom one.

 Teach the non technical parts of you team the basics of Drupal.
 If they have an understanding of what a content type, node, taxononmy term or view is they can begin to follow (to some degree) technical discussions they may be part of.

 Get the same people using the Drupal admin UI as much as possible.
 Extend it where possible instead of replacing it with a tamed down admin panel.